-The Companies Act 2006 has brought in a new provision for limited company to restore a dissolved company through administrative restoration.
+The Companies Act 2006 has brought in a new provision for a limited company to restore a dissolved company through administrative restoration.
 This is a simplified method of restoring a dissolved limited company without having to go through a court.
 The cost of administrative restoration is affordable than going through Court restoration process.

 Administrative restoration is only possible if your limited company had not previously applied for a voluntary strike off.
 Another condition is that your limited company must not have been struck off for more than 6 years.
 Concurrently, you must be in business at the time of your company being dissolved by Companies House.